igorkulman/lunchbuddy-bot/README.md

 # Lunchbuddy
-Lunchbuddy is [Slack](http://slack.com) bot providing daily menus for configured restaurants.
+Lunchbuddy is a [Slack](http://slack.com) bot providing daily lunch menus for configured restaurants.

 ### Configuration

 To make Lunchbuddy work, you need to edit the `config.json` file.
-It contains 3 configurtaion items.
+It contains 3 configuration items.

-`token` - Slack token that yoz get when creating the bot in Slack
+`token` - bot token that you get when creating the bot in Slack
 `name` - the name of the Slack bot
 `zomato_key` - Zomato API key